CPE-1040-Spring-2020/assignment-3-micro-bit-screensavers-dalsosa/README.md

 ## Screensavers

 _The first screen saver are 3 dots that randomly float around the screen that bounce off the edges.
 The second screen saver is a jumping man doing jumping jacks.
 The third screen saver is a wave flowing across the screen as it would be in the ocean or beach.
-The fourth screen saver is a smile face that winks at you._
+The fourth screen saver is a smile face that winks at you.
+The fifth screen saver is a ferris wheel changing light patterns_

 ## Demo video